Irene-Mukii/pizza-paradiso/README.md

 * This website requires that you have data access to internet data.
 #
 ## Behavior Driven Development
-This is how I broke down the problem statement to come up with this Amazing Application:
+This is how We broke down the problem statement to come up with this Amazing Application:

 * Create HTML forms as primary step.
 * For business logic: Use constructors to store input data.